shader-slang/spec/proposals/042-ray-tracing-api.md

 2. For each hit group list position, discover its any-hit and intersection stage structs.
 3. Build the Metal intersection function buffer or function table using the reflected slot mapping.
+4. Populate the generated Miss and ClosestHit visible-function tables inside the `TraceProgramDescriptor` lowering using the reflected miss and hit-group list positions.
-4. For function-buffer dispatch, configure Metal's index calculation consistently with `RayTraversalDesc`:
+5. For function-buffer dispatch, configure Metal's index calculation consistently with `RayTraversalDesc`:

 ```metal